saideeraj-929/projectone/README.md

 # 🚀 Mini Projects Collection

-A collection of beginner-friendly Python and C projects created to practice programming, problem-solving, GUI development, and GitHub workflows.
+A collection of beginner-friendly Python and C projects created to practice programming, problem-solving, GUI development, and GitHub workflows

 ---